DMTF/Redfish-Interface-Emulator/README.md

 # Appendix - Available Dynamic Resources implementations

 The emulator is made dynamic by added python code to emulate a resources RESTful behavior, call the API-file.

+Dynamic resources implementations can be found in the Redfish Interface Emulator repository and the SNIA API Emulator repository.

+The repository also had the codegen_api code generator for creating an API-file for a resource with some default behaviors.
+The code generator takes a mockup file as input.

+## Redfish Interface Emulator

 The Redfish Interface Emulator comes with a small set of API-files to demonstrate the code structure.
 The repository also had the codegen_api code generator for creating an API-file for a resource with some default behaviors.
 The code generator takes a mockup file as input.

-The Swordfish API Emulator added the API-files to emulate the Swordfish schema.

-## In Redfish Interface Emulator

 These dynamic resources are available in the [Redfish Interface Emulator repository](https://github.com/dmtf/Redfish-Interface-Emulator) in the api_emulator/redfish directory.